choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R05-spreadsheet-data-python.md

-    ('data/boulder-precip.csv', <http.client.HTTPMessage at 0x119d863c8>)
+    ('data/boulder-precip.csv', <http.client.HTTPMessage at 0x110028390>)

-Let's break the code above down.
-First, we use the `urllib.request.urlretrieve()` function to download a datafile.
-In this case, the data are housed on
+Remember that earlier in the lessons we learned that the code above  `urllib.request.urlretrieve()` is used to download a datafile.
+In this case, the data are stored on
 <a href="http://www.figshare.com" target="_blank">Figshare</a> - a
 popular data repository that is free to use if your data are cumulatively smaller than 20gb.

-Notice that `urllib.request.urlretrieve()` function has two **ARGUMENTS**:
+Remember that `urllib.request.urlretrieve()` function has two function **ARGUMENTS**:

 1. **url**: this is the path to the data file that you wish to download
 2. **filename**: this is the location on your computer (in this case: `/data`) and name of the